stuntrally/stuntrally3/docs/EditorExportRoR.md

 #### Materials

 Will convert from SR2 `data/materials/scene` all needed `.mat` files into `.material` for RoR.
 Resulting files is in RoR mods path in subdir `materials`.
+Had manual adjusts made after, like removing not needed etc.

 #### Terrain